10 Japanese architects who changed the face of this art

 kisho-kurokawa-architect-japonais

-Son of a respected Japanese architect of the pre-World War II era, Kurokawa studied architecture under the direction of Tange Kenzō at the University of Tokyo (MA, 1959; Ph.D., 1964) after completing his undergraduate degree at Kyoto University in 1957.
+Son of a respected Japanese architect from the pre-World War II era, Kurokawa studied architecture under Tange Kenzō at the University of Tokyo (master's, 1959; doctorate, 1964) after earning his undergraduate degree at Kyoto University in 1957.
 In 1960, he became one of the co-founders of the Metabolist movement, a group of radical architects based in Japan.
-Believing in a machine-age aesthetic, the Metabolists favored prefabrication and mass-produced architectural elements.
+Believing in an aesthetic of the machine age, the Metabolists favored prefabrication and mass-produced architectural elements.

-Kurokawa, the most radical of the group, made himself the advocate of buildings with a central core on which one could fix modules and capsules.
-He concretized this organic vision of architecture in buildings such as the Nakagin Capsule Tower in Tokyo and the Sony Tower in Osaka.
-In the Capsule Tower, detachable spaces intended to be apartments or studios were set on a concrete core, allowing the building to adapt to its changing needs.
+Kurokawa, the most radical of the group, advocated for buildings with a central core on which modules and capsules could be attached.
+He realized this organic vision of architecture in buildings such as the Nakagin Capsule Tower in Tokyo and the Sony Tower in Ōsaka.
+In the Capsule Tower, detachable spaces intended to be apartments or studios were installed on a concrete core, allowing the building to adapt to its changing needs.

-Kengo Get is considered one of the most important modern Japanese architects of the 21st century.
-He has been a leader in contemporary and traditional Japanese building techniques.
-After earning his master's degree from the prestigious Tokyo University, he worked for the TODA Corporation, then went to New York as a researcher at Columbia University.
+Kengo Kuma is considered one of the most important modern Japanese architects of the 21st century.
+He has been a leader in contemporary and traditional Japanese construction techniques.
+After earning his master's degree at the prestigious University of Tokyo, he worked for TODA Corporation, then went to New York as a researcher at Columbia University.

-Kuma established his company, Kengo Kuma & Associates, in 1990, and currently has offices in China (Shanghai and Beijing), France (Paris) and Japan (Tokyo).
+Kuma founded his company, Kengo Kuma & Associates, in 1990, and currently has offices in China (Shanghai and Beijing), France (Paris), and Japan (Tokyo).
 He is known for the use of wood as a material in his various projects, and he believes that wood will become a key element in the design era of the 21st century.
-His firm was selected to design the stadium for the 2020 Tokyo Olympics.
+His firm was selected to design the stadium for the Tokyo 2020 Olympic Games.
 "Nature is synonymous with change and potential.
-Everything that seems fixed and unchanging within the framework of our human myopia is always in motion over glacial eons, because it is free particles."
-Among his famous achievements are the Chocolate House, the Fuku Akino Art Museum and the Nira House.
-He won the highly regarded Japan Grand Art Prix Award.
+Everything that seems fixed and immutable within the scope of our human myopia is always moving over glacial eons, as it consists of free particles."
+Among his famous works are the Chocolate House, the Fuku Akino Art Museum, and the Nira House.
+He won the highly prestigious Japan Grand Art Prix Award.

 Toyama Kirari